richardj97/OMDB-TMDB-Movie-Browser/README.md

 Program created in C# Window Forms

-It Uses 2 movie APIs to search for movies.
+It uses 2 movie APIs to search for movies.
 You can add movies into your wish list, seen list and view more info

 Change API Keys: